GameDevTecnico/cubos/engine/samples/voxels/page.md

 @snippet voxels/main.cpp Get handles to assets

-In this sample, instead of creating a new palette, we just read the data from the asset identified from the `PaletteAsset` handle we defined previously.
-Internally, the @ref cubos::engine::Assets "assets manager" will automatically load the palette asset if it hasn't been loaded before.
+In this sample, instead of creating a new palette, we just set the @ref cubos::engine::RenderPalette "RenderPalette"'s handle to the `PaletteAsset` handle we defined previously.

-@snippet voxels/main.cpp Load and set palette
+@snippet voxels/main.cpp Set palette

 Now, we can create an entity with our car asset.